-The UKCIF is a £300 million fund, providing infrastructure grants in eight Caribbean countries.
+The UKCIF, a £330 million fund implemented in partnership with the Caribbean Development Bank, provides infrastructure grants in nine Caribbean countries.
 Through investing in new and improved infrastructure, the programme aims to encourage economic growth in these countries, support improved livelihoods, poverty reduction and safer conditions for citizens, and at the same time improve climate resilience.

 Among its methods, this evaluation will utilise remote data collection technology tailored to specific country and intervention contexts.
 It will put special emphasis on stakeholder engagement to build stakeholder ownership of the process, as well as learning and dissemination.